MahdMalik/Mahd-Malik-Simulations/README.md

 - WeatherData.xlsx: same as above

+- SeymourLaunchSite: same as above

+- SpaceportLaunchSite: same as above

 - L1Rocket.CDX1: anywhere you need to, this is the file for RasAero and the one for the L1 Rocket

 - L1Rocket.ork: same as above, but this is the OpenRocket File for my L1 Rocket